-While creating technology driven healthcare we always focus on augmenting the traditional way of healthcare with easy to use applications so that elderly population do not face any issue.
+While creating technology driven healthcare we always focus on augmenting the traditional way of healthcare with easy to use applications so that elderly population does not face any issue.

 To fulfill these goals, the REAN Foundation team has developed different applications & tools to handle different aspects of disease prevention and management.